 Joking aside, I’m seriously excited to dive into a super-duper honest opinion post about LuLaRoe.
 And if you happen to be one of the ladies who has slipped into their leggings and become spell-bound, this post is for you too.
 Because though I jest as a complete critique, I actually have a lot of positive to say about this company and several suggestions for how to rock their clothes.
 So stick around!

 Let’s get started.
 The LuLaRoe craze is sweeping the nation.
 It’s become an absolute sensation among many women, especially moms.
 You’ve probably heard it too: that once you try on their “butter leggings” you’re hooked.
 Based on my observation of women around me, I think that’s very true.
 And not only do they get hooked… they become raving fans.

 What is LuLaRoe?
-It’s a new-ish company making clothing styles that uses stretchy fabric in unique patterns.
+LuLaRoe (often mispelled as LuLaRue) is a new-ish company making clothing styles that uses stretchy fabric in unique patterns.
 Their clothing is only sold via consultants who offer “pop-up parties” in homes or on Facebook.
-LuLaRoe claims to offer ultimate comfort without compromising style.
-We'll explore the validity of that statement below...
+LuLaRoe styles claim to offer ultimate comfort without compromising on style.
+We’ll explore the validity of that statement below…